erankirsh100/gnn-rag-medicalQA/ReadMe.md

 - Make sure to have <b>Conda</b> installed for the <b>raw project run option</b>.
 You may need to install Docker either way if you want to run on windows.

-note: This repo uses a sample of ~15k medical papers from PubMed Central, our full dataset contains ~1.2M papers. want the full experiance? replace milvus_pmc.db with the one located in here: https://technionmail-my.sharepoint.com/:f:/g/personal/sasson_noam_campus_technion_ac_il/EnIMQ7Zc3E9OizbXFroOKwgBSqOaUzHcredlW4swTZNcaQ?e=ZssrXv
+note: This repo uses a sample of ~15k medical papers from PubMed Central, our full dataset contains ~1.2M papers. want the full experiance? replace milvus_pmc.db with the one located in [here](https://technionmail-my.sharepoint.com/:f:/g/personal/sasson_noam_campus_technion_ac_il/EnIMQ7Zc3E9OizbXFroOKwgBSqOaUzHcredlW4swTZNcaQ?e=ZssrXv)

 <!-- Note